Bloodhound Dog Breed

 The typical Bloodhound coat is short-haired and dense, and grows from extremely loose skin.

-Bloodhound Coloring
+Bloodhound Colors

 Bloodhound Variations